raspberrypilearning/scary-spot-the-difference/worksheet2.md

 	![Backdrop should fit screen](images/backdrop-1.png)

-2. With the text tool selected, click on the blank backdrop where you would like to write your fake "spot the difference" instructions - tee hee!
+2. With the text tool selected, click on the blank backdrop and write your fake "spot the difference" instructions - tee hee!
+Don't forget to also draw a button for them to click to start the game.

 	![Fake instructions](images/fake-instructions.png)